orixdb/.github/profile/README.md

 # OrixDB
-## A simple multi-model NoSQL database, written in and for Nim and Nodejs.
+## An efficient multi-model NoSQL database, written in Rust for the modern web.